surniaulula/wpsso-add-five-stars/README.md

 <li>SoftwareApplication</li>
 </ul>

-<p>If the selected Schema type in the Document SSO metabox is not one of these types or sub-types, then a 5 star rating and review will not be added.</p>
+<p>If the Schema type in the Document SSO metabox is not one of these types or sub-types, then a 5 star rating and review will not be added.</p>

 <!-- /about -->